 Law Tutorial Tip #4 – LEARN THE AUTHORITIES/CASE LAW

 When I was doing reading for my History and Politics seminars I really didn’t actually need to have sources I could point to when making contributions.
 The emphasis was on debate and drawing out different arguments and issues within certain topics.
 You could definitely get away with not knowing exactly which academic said what, as long as you understood and were aware of the different opinions/theoretical viewpoints that had been volunteered on the subject.
-The nitty gritty of who said what could be clarified later in essays and exam revision.
+The specifics of who said what could be clarified later in essays and exam revision.

 Preparing for law tutorials is nothing like that.
 Anytime you volunteer an opinion, the first question the tutor will ask is: “which authorities are you relying upon?“.
 Knowing the different cases that have established certain points of law and have upheld or dismissed certain legal arguments is essential.
 Say for example if you were in a Contract tutorial and wanted to argue that it doesn’t matter if an acceptance of an offer by email went to your junk inbox because as far as the law is concerned the offer has been accepted and the contract is binding; you would need to know exactly in which case that principle was established.
 Better still, it helps to know the Judge that made the comment.
 If the rule had previously been different you’d need to know when the principle was clarified and understand how that affected further cases in the future.